Nights-Software/ns-docs/resources/nightShifts.md

 ## Feedback

 Are you missing things in this documentation or do you wish to leave us a product review.
 Feel free to visit our Discord!
-Click the button at the bottom of this page.
+Click the Discord button at the bottom of this page to visit our ticket & review channels.

 ## Support

 Read through the instructions again if you have not managed to install the resource.
 Can’t get it to work still?
-Create a ticket through our dedicated support system in Discord:
+Create a ticket through our dedicated support system in Discord.

 [Nights Software Discord](https://ns.ea-rp.com){: .btn .btn-discord}